 So what is the solution?
 I’m a big advocate of lifestyle design, and by that I am designing a business that supports the lifestyle you want.
 This requires both a financial income from your business and free time from your business.
 Here are my top 6 tips that will help you achieve a work-life balanced lifestyle:

-1. Maintain Healthy Boundaries at Work
+1. Tips for tradespeople to Maintain Healthy Boundaries at Work

 Set boundaries around your financial reward and when you will be working on business matters.
 By doing this, you are focused on the most important tasks and avoid burnouts.
 Live by your boundaries so that you can maintain a work-life balance,